 Many people only consider dog bites when they think of animal attacks.
 However, many types of other animals can injure a person from small house pets to pet exotic animals.
 An animal attack directed at a human can be extremely serious and even fatal.
 Some animals that attack humans can pose a serious risk to that person’s well-being since they can be more powerful than us.
 These attacks can be traumatic, costly, and life-altering.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
-If you or a loved one has been injured from someone else’s animal attack, contact our personal injury law office today for a free consultation.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+If you or a loved one has been injured from someone else’s animal attack, contact our Chicago personal injury law office today for a free consultation.

 Common Animals That Attack